PowerMax

 Replace the values for the username and password parameters.
 These values can be obtained using base64 encoding as described in the following example:

-echo -n "myusername" | base64 echo -n "mypassword" | base64 # If mychapsecret is the ISCSI CHAP secret echo -n "mychapsecret" | base64
+echo -n "myusername" | base64 echo -n "mypassword" | base64 # If mychapsecret is the iSCSI CHAP secret echo -n "mychapsecret" | base64

 Run the